Ayurveda is an traditional Indian practice involving a natural, holistic approach to treating medical conditions.

 Researchers report difficulties designing clinical trials to test Ayurvedic interventions, compared with modern medicine or placebos.
 Many studies are small, making it difficult for researchers to know if the results would apply to larger populations.

-For example, a 2011 study published in the International Journal of Ayurveda Research studied Ayurvedic treatments in 290 people with RA over 7 years.
+For example, a 2011 study published in the

 At the study's conclusion, the author found that even participants with severe RA reported improvements, including reductions in swelling and pain.
 However, the study did not use a control group, so the conclusions are difficult to confirm.